 Do you already have some audio gear suitable for home recording?
 Then you might need only one or two pieces to get started.

-A USB mic lets you record directly to your laptop or computer.
+A USB mic like the JBL Quantum Stream lets you record directly to your laptop or computer.

 A microphone's "polar pattern" determines its sensitivity to sounds coming from different directions.
 Many microphones have selectable polar patterns, so you can change how the sound is picked up according to your situation.

 Most mics have a cardioid polar pattern.
 The microphone picks up sound from the front, minimizing room noise and ambient sounds coming from behind and off to the sides — helpful if you're recording in your home rather than in a sound-proofed studio.
 This is the ideal choice for most podcasting applications.